Rangi42/polishedcrystal/README.md

 Gold Leaves can be given to the Move Maniac to relearn moves.
 Wild Bellsprout have a 50% chance of holding Gold Leaves, and there are some hidden on the ground in Yellow Forest.

+**Where do I get this TM/HM?**

+* HM02 Fly is given to you after a certain battle in Yellow Forest, at the end of Route 47+48, which become accessible after beating Chuck.
+* HM06 Whirlpool is given to you after a battle with Lyra on Route 42, which becomes accessible after beating Jasmine.
+* TM46 Thief is given to you by Lance after completing Team Rocket's Base in Mahogany Town.

 **What do blessings and photographs do?**

 Daily blessings in Ecruteak City and photographs in Cianwood City make your Pokémon happier, just like haircuts or grooming.